To those who dare to try—

 Ah, look how Dickinson retains just a touch of the UM feeling of the previous stanza with Midsummer.
 She's so masterful with her use of sound.

-I know that I’m still only treading the surface of this poem, but still, I know I’m swimming in it.
+It’s so so tricky with Dickinson.
+There is no other way to get underneath the multiplicities of meaning without heading out into rough water.
+I know that I’m still only treading the surface of this poem, but at least I know I’m swimming in it.

 The Vision—pondered long—